FIBER OPTIC SHAPE SENSING

-When integrated into medical devices, this provides surgeons and robotic platforms with unprecedented 3D perspective on the location and guidance of surgical tools, enables endless opportunities in robotic control, and frees patients from harmful radiative imaging alternatives.
+When integrated into medical devices, fiber optic provides surgeons and robotic platforms with unprecedented 3D perspective on the location and guidance of surgical tools, enables endless opportunities in robotic control, and frees patients from harmful radiative imaging alternatives.

 Whenever line of sight is not an option, shape sensing provides the critical information required to make the right decision in the most difficult environments.

-In addition to the medical field, it empowers numerous applications in the Aerospace, Civil Engineering, Mining, and Energy markets.
+In addition to the medical field, fiber optic shape sensing empowers numerous applications in the Aerospace, Civil Engineering, Mining, and Energy markets.

 MARKETS FOR FIBER OPTIC SHAPE SENSING

 SHAPE SENSING USING OPTICAL FIBER IN CIVIL ENGINEERING AND ENERGY APPLICATIONS

 SHAPE SENSING ENABLES GROUNDBREAKING INNOVATION IN THE MONITORING OF CIVIL, ENERGY, AND NUCLEAR ASSETS

 - Surgical Robotics Benefits From Shape SensingRobotic surgery has seen rapid growth since Intuitive Surgical’s introduction of the Da Vinci platform in the early 2000s.
 This trend comes as no surprise; robotics brings an unprecedented level of control, flexibility, repeatability, and safety to an increasing number of minimally invasive procedures.
 It is enabling surgeons to make easy work of even some…